Grey-necked crowned cranes

-The grey-necked crowned cranes comprises two sub-species, the South African crowned crane and the East African crowned grane, the latter of which we have at Wild Place.
+The grey-necked crowned crane has two sub-species, the South African crowned crane and the East African crowned crane, the latter of which we have at Wild Place.

-Despite their characteristic grey body plumage, the grey-necked crown crane has a variety of different colours including white wings (up to 2 metres in wingspan), a bright red inflatable throat pouch and a crown of golden feathers.
+Despite their characteristic grey body plumage, the grey-necked crown crane has a variety of different colours including white wings (up to 2m in wingspan), a bright red inflatable throat pouch and a crown of stunning golden feathers.

-The cranes are omnivores eating plants, seeds and grains as well as frogs, snakes, worms, small fish and the eggs of water animals.
-They predate by wading through water in order to reveal potential prey and food.
+The cranes are omnivores, eating plants, seeds and grains as well as frogs, snakes, worms, small fish and the eggs of water animals.
+They hunt by wading through water in order to reveal potential prey and food.

-The species are native to Uganda, the east of the Democratic Republic of Congo and from Kenya to the eastern region of South Africa.
-Their habitat typically consists of grasslands, marshes and flooded fields found in these regions.
+The species is native to Uganda, the east of the Democratic Republic of Congo and from Kenya to the eastern region of South Africa.
+Their habitat typically consists of grasslands, marshes and flooded fields.